bmedicke/REED/readme.md

 * *note the following:*
   * for relocatables most symbols point to just zeroes
     * this is because before the linking stage it's unclear where they'll land in memory/the file
+    * we will have to resolve them before we can run our binary

 ## linker